galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Design/Programming: ScytheMarshall, design suggestions by Guerin and Antidale
 - Locations: wacky_rando.py, skillissue.f4c, eventextensions_randomizer.f4c, text_buffers.f4c, character_expansion.f4c, unused.f4c

 This wacky flag causes all commands except for Fight and Item to be locked at the beginning of the seed, and each boss defeated unlocks one of the commands (similarly to how Ultimecia's Castle works in FFVIII, except you cannot choose the command to unlock).
 If a magic command is locked, then you cannot use those spells outside of battle either.
 This wacky is compatible with Misspelled but not with FF4: The Musical or World Championship of Darts.
 On Push B to Jump, you can still push B to Jump even if you have not unlocked the Jump command.
+When not all abilities are accessible (say, without J abilities), then only those abilities that are accessible will be unlocked.

 ### `-wacky:workexperience` - Work Experience {: .h6 }